 The laughter and fun as we visit with friends and play cards.
-We need to feel like we can contribute and make a difference, and we need to feel like we belong!
-And quite frankly, we need to get out of our own stuff, and do something for someone other than ourselves.
+We need to feel like we can contribute and make a difference and feel like we belong!
+And quite frankly, we need to get out of our stuff and do something for someone other than ourselves.

 Why our community needs us!

-I used to believe that it was taking up space when I called for help or to share as I cried.
+I used to believe it was taking up space when I called for help or to share as I cried.
 It was selfish that people were busy, and they would be frustrated.
 Boy, was I wrong!
 You see, it is in helping others that we can see our strengths.
 That we can see ourselves making a difference.
 Where we know that we matter!
 See our skills and strengths.

 Our community needs us JUST as much as we need them!